redmic-project/docker-docker-deploy/README.md

 * **create-nets**:

-  Prepare deployment target host environment creating Docker networks which are external to service definition (not created by service deployment itself, defined as *external* in compose files).
+  Prepare deployment target host environment creating Docker networks which are external to service definition.
+A network is external when it's not created by service deployment itself, because is defined as *external* in compose files.
+Contains several stages:

+  1. **check-env**:

+     Check dependencies, version requirements and available modes at deployment target host environment.

+  1. **do-create-nets**:

+     Prepare networks creation command for supported mode and run it at deployment target host environment.

 * **relaunch**: